 In order for our lawyers to secure less stringent conditions, the Judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.

-Where can I pay for bail for theft charges in Saskatchewan?
+Where can I pay for bail for theft charges in Surrey?

-If you or a loved one is charged with theft in Saskatchewan, and granted bail, you may be required to put down a cash deposit to secure release.
-The cash deposit can be paid at any bail hearing office (courthouse) in Saskatchewan.
+If you or a loved one is charged with theft in Surrey and granted bail, you may be required to provide a cash deposit to secure release.
+You can pay for bail at any court registry (courthouse) in British Columbia.
+If you live in Victoria, you can pay bail there for someone detained in Surrey.

-How do I change my release conditions for theft charges in Saskatchewan?
+How do I change my release conditions for theft charges in Surrey?

 - Leaving your house (i.e. house arrest),